In today's article, I will talk about the following:

 Marcus Buckingham goes on to explain why that is:

-when we are involved in an activity using our strengths, it feels natural to us, and we are more inclined to experience accomplishment.
-Employees should determine what their natural tendencies are, where their natural skills and advantages lie, and cultivate those.
+When we are involved in an activity using our strengths, it feels natural, and we are more inclined to experience accomplishment.
+Employees should determine their natural tendencies, where their natural skills and advantages lie, and cultivate those.

-You should focus on your strengths and build on them.
-It is a myth that your greatest potential for growth is your areas of weakness.
-Focusing on them will demotivate you while focusing on your strengths will help you feel more positive and so give you energy.
+Product Managers should focus on their strengths and build on them.
+It is a myth that their most significant potential for growth is their areas of weakness.
+Focusing on them will demotivate you, while focusing on their strengths will help them feel more positive and give them energy.

 In my personal and professional life, I've noticed that my body language and mood reflect my optimism and happiness when doing things I am good at.
 I find myself smiling more, being more passionate, being more engaged, having clear thoughts, and, most importantly, being happy.

-And trying to learn when you're happy has a much more positive outcome than learning when sad or demotivated.
+Trying to learn when you're happy has a much more positive outcome than learning when you're sad or demotivated.

-I have spent most of the last two years introspecting what I'm good at and what I'm not good at (with respect to the skills required to be great at product management):
+I have spent most of the last two years introspecting what I'm good at and what I'm not good at (concerning the skills required to be great at product management):

 • I am a strong communicator,